-Canadian National Fire Database
+Canadian National Fire Database (CNFDB)

 The National Burned Area Composite (NBAC) is a GIS database and system that calculates the area of forest burned on a national scale for each year since 1986.
 The data are used to help estimate carbon emissions in Canada.
 The burned area is determined by evaluating a number of available sources of data, which use different techniques to map any given fire.
 The system chooses the best available source of data for each burned area and builds a national composite picture.